12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Looking for a longer coastal walk with fewer crowds?

-Think of this as the Northern Beaches answer to the famous Bondi to Coogee walk – except this one’s longer, less crowded, and arguably more spectacular.
+Looking for a longer coastal walk with fewer crowds?
+Think of this as the Northern Beaches answer to the famous Bondi to Coogee walk – except it is longer, less crowded and arguably more spectacular.

-What makes this walk special is the variety – you’ll experience everything from dramatic headland views to sheltered beach walks, from the snorkelling paradise of Long Reef to the historic charm of Freshwater where Duke Kahanamoku introduced surfing to Australia.
+What makes this walk special is the variety: dramatic headland views, sheltered family beaches, snorkelling at Long Reef and the historic charm of Freshwater, where Duke Kahanamoku introduced surfing to Australia.

 What will you discover on this Northern Beaches journey?

-- Long Reef Aquatic Reserve – Sydney’s most accessible snorkelling spot with protected waters and diverse marine life
+- Long Reef Aquatic Reserve – Detour to one of Sydney’s most accessible snorkelling and rock‑platform areas with rich marine life.

-- Statue of Duke Kahanamoku – Pay homage to the Hawaiian legend who introduced surfing to Australia at Freshwater Beach in 1914
+- Statue of Duke Kahanamoku – Pay homage to the Hawaiian legend who demonstrated surfboard riding at Freshwater Beach in 1914, helping to introduce surfing to Australia.

 It’s a long walk, but it’s full of rewards and a perfect walk if you are looking for something to contrast the world-famous Bondi Beach walk.